AnjanaGJoseph/python_fullstack/README.md

  command - python manage.py startapp firstapp (make sure you are creating this inside the the project)
 12. Let's make our project live command - python manage.py r-unserver

+#### All kind of code editing will be undertaken in views.py and url.py in firstapp folder.
+A templates folder should be created inside the firstapp folder for the front end codes.
+By default we will have an urls.py file inside the firstproject but not inside the firstapp so create a urls.py file inside firstapp.

+Edit the urls.py file inside the firsproject

+from django.contrib import admin from django.urls import path,include

+urlpatterns = [
+    path('',include('firstapp.urls')),
+    path('admin/', admin.site.urls)